Interactive3DGraphicsCourse-UNIUD-2020/cubes-lucaandaloro/README.md

 * **`./textures`** -> Contiene tutte le texture utilizzate nel progetto
 * **`./heightmaps`** -> Contiene la heightmap utilizzata per generare il terreno

-## Performance and browser compatibility
-The scene displays correctly on Firefox (80), Safari (13.0.5), and Chrome (85), with the last one being the worst performing.
-The framerate goes from 19 to 35 fps (depending on the zoom level) on a laptop with integrated graphics (Intel HD Graphics 630).
-Memory usage is pretty low on all tested environments (~40-50Mb).

-The most performance taxing element of the scene seems to be shadows.
-To make the scene perform adequately on integrated graphics some tweaking was done to optimize shadow cameras position, resolution and frustum size; however, to avoid severe shadow acne and peter-panning effects, I had to set the shadowmap's size to 4k on the directional light simulating the sun/moon and to 2k on the flame's point light.

-Other possible optimizations include rewriting the vegetation classes to use instanced meshes.
-Loading the terrain without vegetation, however, does not seem to offer a noticeable enough performance boost.

 ## Strumenti Utilizzati
 - **Software**